kevinmeredith/http4s-book/ch2/ch2.md

     //  be a Long Epoch Milli, not a String val invalidTimestamp: String = "oops-not-an-epoch-milli"

+    // The single message is invalid given that 'invalidMessageValue'
+    // is an Int, whereas the DTO Decoder expects a String.
-    val invalidSingleMessage = Json.obj(
+    // Also, invalidTimestamp is not a Long (for Epoch Mill), but rather a String. val invalidSingleMessage = Json.obj(
       "value"     := invalidMessageValue,
       "timestamp" := invalidTimestamp